Deeeeen/AWS_S3_glacier/README.md

 # AWS_S3_glacier
-Python scripts for operations on AWS S3 Glacier
+Python3 scripts for operations on AWS S3 Glacier

 ## Documentation
 ### Before You Begin